3dcitydb/3dcitydb-web-map/README.md

 Documentation
 -------------
-A complete and comprehensive documentation on the 3DCityDB-Web-Map-Client is installed with the 3DCityDB Importer/Exporter tool and is also available [online](http://www.3dcitydb.org/3dcitydb/documentation/).
+A complete and comprehensive documentation on the 3DCityDB-Web-Map-Client is installed with the 3DCityDB Importer/Exporter and is also available [online](http://www.3dcitydb.org/3dcitydb/documentation/).

 Contributing
 ------------